 ‘Flipping’ Willingham to aid the sharing of practice

 Willingham’s four steps have been designed to help teachers discriminate between good and bad research evidence.
-Each of the four steps can be amended to help teachers structure the way they share practice with others.
+Each of the four steps can be amended to help teachers structure the way they share the practice with others.
 In other words, Willingham’s four steps can be ‘flipped’ around for use by the teacher who is sharing the practice.
-As such, if you intend to share practice with others the following elements needs to be covered.
+As such, if you intend to share the practice with others the following elements needs to be covered.
 By doing X with my pupils there appears to be a Y percent chance that Z will happen Where the idea came from – is it supported by research evidence – if so, what are the criticisms of this research State the ‘class-based’ evidence – what was measured, how was it measured, in comparison to what, how many pupils, how much did it help What were the opportunity costs associated with the change?
-What negative-side effects were experienced?
+What negative side effects were experienced?
 Who else was impacted upon?
 Flipping the process around – with the steps being used by the sharer of practice has two main benefits.
-It provides a structure for reflection by the teacher sharing the practice and which should facilitate more robust self-evaluation of practice before that practice is shared.
-Second, it provides the ‘audience’ with a framework which allows them to ‘test’ through conversation how well the ‘sharer’ understands his or her espoused good practice, which will in turn impact upon whether the sharees adopt the change.
+It provides a structure for reflection by the teacher sharing the practice and which should facilitate a more robust self-evaluation of practice before that practice is shared.
+Second, it provides the ‘audience’ with a framework that allows them to ‘test’ through conversation how well the ‘sharer’ understands his or her espoused good practice, which will in turn impact whether the sharees adopt the change.

 As education can be a fashion-led profession and with fashions often based on so-called good practice it is essential that teachers can engage in the structured and disciplined evaluation of evidence.
-Over the last 12 months as I have blogged about a evidence-informed practice, attended events researchED events and followed twitter discussions, the need for teachers to be research literate is continually raised.
+Over the last 12 months as I have blogged about an evidence-informed practice, attended events researchED events and followed twitter discussions, the need for teachers to be research literate is continually raised.
 Unfortunately, there is very little discussion about what research literacy looks like in practice and how teachers should go about it.
-With that in mind, if you are in the process of setting up a ‘journal club’ or are seeking a book to be read over the year, then Willingham’s When Can You Trust the Experts : How to tell good science from bad in education is essential reading.
-Future posts will help time-pressed School Research Lead by exploring Willingham’s work in more detail, and expand upon each of the the four steps he recommends which will help you make significant progress to becoming a research literate and evidence-informed teacher.
+With that in mind, if you are in the process of setting up a ‘journal club’ or are seeking a book to be read over the year, then Willingham’s When Can You Trust the Experts: How to tell good science from bad in education is essential reading.
+Future posts will help the time-pressed School Research Lead by exploring Willingham’s work in more detail and expand upon each of the four steps he recommends which will help you make significant progress to becoming a research literate and evidence-informed teacher.

 Reference Willingham, D. (2012) When Can You Trust The Experts: How to tell good science from bad in education, Jossey-Bass, San Francisco.